Rizzlord/Comfy_BlenderTools/README.md

 color_map (IMAGE): The baked UV texture as a torch tensor.

+SeqTex Project Texture
+Utility node for the “images → texture only” path.
+Supply the SeqTex Step 1 mesh plus its saved MVP/W2C tensors and any multiview image batch (IP-Adapter edits, manual paintovers, etc.), and this node will nvdiffrast-project them straight into UV space—no WAN/SeqTex diffusion step needed.

+Category: Vertex Bake

+Function: project_texture

+Inputs:

+mesh (TRIMESH): Mesh output from SeqTex Step 1 (or any UV-mapped mesh that matches the saved tensors).

+multiview_images (IMAGE): Batch of RGB views aligned to the SeqTex preset ordering.

+seqtex_view_preset (ENUM): 2, 4, 6, or 12.
+Determines how the batch is trimmed (2→views {1,3}, 4→first four, 6→first six, 12→all twelve).

+flip_images (BOOLEAN): When enabled, flips each view vertically before projection (handy if your edits were rendered upside-down).

+texture_resolution (ENUM): Output texture size.
+Options: 512, 1024, 2048, 4096, 8192.

+margin (INT): UV bleed radius in pixels.

+mvp_matrix_path / w2c_matrix_path (STRING): Paths emitted by SeqTex Step 1 for the camera matrices (connect them directly from that node).

+blend_angle_start / blend_angle_end (FLOAT): Controls angular falloff when combining views.

+mask_images_path (STRING, optional): SeqTex mask tensor path; automatically sliced to the preset if multiview_masks isn’t provided.

+multiview_masks (MASK, optional): Direct mask batch to gate the projection.

+Outputs:

+color_map (IMAGE): The UV texture as a torch tensor (RGB, single image).
+Use Save Image to write it, or feed it into downstream nodes.

 Comfy_BlenderTools/Rendering & Export
 Render Depth Map (Blender)
 Renders a depth map of a 3D mesh from a specified camera perspective using Blender's Cycles renderer.
 Supports single or multi-view rendering.